Winter: Rutgers- Hinduism in India

 Academics

 This immersive study abroad program is a three-credit course conducted for 2+ weeks during the Winter Session.
-This course cuts across disciplines.
-Students from different backgrounds should consider applying!
+This course cuts across disciplines, so students from different backgrounds should feel free to apply!

 To read the syllabus for this course, click here.